Healthcare

 Icon-Quiz-Small Created with Sketch.
 Pharmacy Assistant Internship

-At the successful completion of the classroom hours of this program, students will be placed in a 200-hour internship at an outside organization.
-Students will have the opportunity to apply their new and developed skills in a real-world environment.
-Host sites include retail/community pharmacies.
+Upon successful completion of all modules of this program, you will be placed in a 6-week, 200-hour internship in a community pharmacy.
+You will have the opportunity to apply your new and developed skills within a real-world environment.

 Icon-Quiz-Small Created with Sketch.
 Pharmacy Mathematics